misantronic/minc/README.md

 #### Cross-browser

-Minclude is based on the [Promises](http://caniuse.com/#feat=promises)-structure which only works in modern browsers.<br>
+Minc is based on the [Promises](http://caniuse.com/#feat=promises)-structure which only works in modern browsers.<br>
-However, you can use Minclude if your browser won't support Promises.
+However, you can use Minc if your browser won't support Promises.